Accessing and Downloading Data#

 1. Location of the GEOAnalytics folders#

-As you can see in the file browser tab, there are 5 folders and multiple files provided as default.
-There are three different type of folders available in the GEOAnalytics JupyterLab platform:
+As you can see in the file browser tab, there are 2 folders and multiple files provided as default.
+There are two different type of folders available in the GEOAnalytics JupyterLab platform:

 • Private Mounted Buckets: Folders available only if you have GEOAnalytics Platform access.